Pac-12 revenues dipped by $12 million in 2018, while commissioner Larry Scott’s salary increased

 According to USA Today, Jim Delany received $5.5 million from the Big Ten, which generated 50 percent more revenue than the Pac-12 in the 2018 fiscal year (a whopping $759 million).

-In addition to the compensation figures provided Schedule J of the tax filings, the accompanying notes shed unprecedented light on the policy that underpins Scott’s travel style:
+In addition to the compensation figures provided Schedule J of the tax filings, the accompanying notes shed unprecedented light on the policy that underpins Scott’s travel style.

 Reserve funds

-Line 2 of the balance sheet states:
+Line 2 of the balance sheet states: “Savings and temporary cash investments: $22.5 million.”
+That’s the Pac-12’s rainy-day fund.

-To some, it might seem like an unnecessarily large stockpile considering the vast majority of the conference’s annual revenue streams are fixed (ESPN/Fox contracts, Pac-12 Networks carriage deals, NCAA Tournament payments and the Rose Bowl/CFP arrangements).
+To some, it might seem like an unnecessarily large stockpile considering the vast majority of the conference’s annual revenue streams are fixed (ESPN/Fox contracts, Pac-12 Networks carriage deals, NCAA tournament payments and the Rose Bowl/CFP arrangements).

 Could that money, instead of sitting in the bank, be spun off to the schools?